Backcountry guides reveal the reality of the situation

 .

-Shohei Sasaki | CIRCLE GAME guide service
+Shohei Sasaki |CIRCLE GAME guide service

-It's difficult to define each of these, but I think anyone who can plan a day using only a paper topographical map when they have no other information is definitely an advanced user.
+It's difficult to define each of these, but I think anyone who can plan a day using only a paper topographical map when they have no other information is definitely an advanced user

-Jun Nagai|JUNRINA mountain service
+Jun Nagai | JUNRINA mountain service

-- Appropriate selection of backpacks and luggage.
+- Appropriate selection of backpack and luggage.

-- Appropriate behavior in each location.
+- Appropriate behavior in different locations.

 Takahiro Ishizawa | IDEHA

-Those who can come early and prepare before the tour starts.
+Those who can come early and prepare before the tour starts

 Shinya Nakagawa | Natures